 NOTE: This is a suggestion for those comfortable with dairy products.

-If you make your own homemade Greek Yogurt like I do you will have whey on hand.
-Whey is the liquid that is strained out of your yogurt to give the Greek yogurt consistency.
+If you make your own Homemade Greek Yogurt you will have whey on hand.
+Whey is the liquid that is strained out of your yogurt to give you the thick, high protein Greek yogurt.

 - Place your baking stone on the rack below the bread at least 30 minutes before you bake to get the full benefits of your baking stone.